 143. Notice of injunction affecting mining tenement to be notified

-Where a warden grants any injunction with respect to any mining tenement, the warden shall notify forthwith the Director General of Mines of the fact that the injunction has been granted and of the particulars thereof, and on receipt of such notification an entry of the particulars shall be made in the register kept in accordance with the regulations against the mining tenement to which the injunction relates.
+Where a warden grants any injunction with respect to any mining tenement, the party to whom the injunction is granted shall notify forthwith the Director General of Mines of the fact that the injunction has been granted and of the particulars thereof, and on receipt of such notification an entry of the particulars shall be made in the register against the mining tenement to which the injunction relates.

 [Section 143 amended by No. 100 of 1985 s.
 103; No. 105 of 1986 s.
-22.]
+22; No. 54 of 1996 s.
+19.]

 144. Persons before whom affidavits may be sworn